Child friendly resorts in Asia

 The super-child-friendly Angsana Laguna Phuket (www.angsana.com/en/phuket/) is part of the integrated Laguna Phuket resort complex, which has a reputation for its family-oriented atmosphere.
 In addition to family friendly rooms, Angsana takes the usual children’s facilities a step further with the Tree House Kid's Club.

 There are activities in and around the resort including indigenous crafts, cooking classes, and exploring.
-Resident baby elephants Lucky and Lilly take strolls on the beach with thrilling photo and banana feeding opportunities.
+Alas, resident baby elephants Lucky and Lilly who used to take strolls on the beach with thrilling photo and banana feeding opportunities have been let go after row at Nikki Beach Club (nothing to do with Laguna) over drunken revelry involving a hapless baby elephant.
+Following the social media furore, elephants were quietly removed from the programme.
 Elephants aside, swimming and building sandcastles on the beach never lose their appeal.

 Teenagers are not forgotten with Camp Laguna providing indoor and outdoor fun with children aged nine to 14 from Laguna Phuket’s complex of resorts.
 At the Playstation & Internet Zone find all the latest computer games while the Quest adventure programme has an outdoor focus for teens keen on a more physical challenge.
 Think rock climbing, scuba diving, sailing, water polo, Frisbee, beach volleyball and parachute games.
 There are also Family Challenge Programmes for parents and their kids.
 This is the place to face all fears and climb up a 15m wall.
 Go for gold.